mikamove/pytest-pitch/README.md

 - tests which are unknown to step 1 (e.g. newly defined tests, less strict test selection) will be put to the start of the execution order
 - tests which are known to step 1 but missing in step 2 (e.g. removed tests, stricter test selection) will just be filtered out.
 Any selection mechanisms should not conflict with the reordering.

+## use in your script

+See (this script)[https://github.com/mikamove/pytest-pitch/blob/main/scripts/benchmark_vs_project.py] as a demo which was used to create the image shown above.

 ## install